-Results for candidates who sit the LAT 2018 will be available in mid-November 2018.
-A notification email will be sent to all candidates who sat the test regarding the release of results.
+Results for candidates who sat the LAT 2018 have been released.
+A notification email has been sent to all candidates who sat the test.
 The email includes information about how to retrieve your results statement online via your account.

 Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2018.
 There are no pass or fail scores.

 You can compare your performance to others who sat the LAT 2018 by finding your percentile rank on this Ogive.

 For security purposes, results will not be sent by email or fax, nor will details be given over the phone.
 This is to protect candidate confidentiality.

 Candidates will not be provided with any additional information on the scoring process.
 All such information remains the property of ACER and UNSW Sydney.
 A candidate has no right to examination of ACER’s scoring processes and methodologies.